 Besides the historic sights, Israel is also very contemporary – Tel Aviv is the entertainment hub of the country.
 With gorgeous beaches, authentic markets and a vibrant nightlife, you’ll see how incredibly the ancient city has ushered in the modern world.
 Israel is an incredibly technologically successful country.

 Of course, you can’t go to Israel without visiting Jerusalem!
-The holiest city in the world, it is the sight of countless pilgrimages through the ages on one of the top things to do when in Israel.
-Visit the historic museums to learn more about the complex history of the area, and explore the old city, transported back in time.
+The holiest city in the world, it is the sight of countless pilgrimages through the ages and is one of the top things to do when in Israel.
+Visit the historic museums to learn more about the complex history of the area, and explore the old city to feel like you have been transported back in time.

-The most important thing to pack for Israel is lightweight clothing – even in winter, only light jackets are necessary.
+The most important thing to pack for Israel is lightweight clothing – even in winter, only light jackets are necessary (unless you are quite far north where it can become incredibly chilly).
 Include some sunscreen and a hat – although of course, if you forget it, you can find it all as soon as you land.
 For the religious sites, you’ll need more modest clothing, covering your shoulders and knees.
 Bring or buy a light scarf or shawl to throw on when you need it.